 History of Phototropism

-To discover the theory of Phototropism in plants, there were many scientists who had contributed by introducing different experiments, approaches and opinions that have led to the discovery of the mechanism Phototropism.
+Many scientists contributed to introduce different experiments, approaches, and opinions that have led to the discovery of the phototropism mechanism.

 |371-287 BC||Theophrastus||Discovered that the phototropism was due to removal of fluid from the illuminated site of the plants stem|